omaraelhawary/memberpress-gift-reporter/README.md

    - **Status Filters**: Filter by claimed/unclaimed status
    - **Product Filters**: Filter by specific memberships
    - **Email Filters**: Search by gifter or recipient email
+   - **Transaction ID Filters**: Search by purchase or claim transaction ID
    - **Redemption Filters**: Filter by when gifts were claimed
 3. View summary statistics and detailed gift data
 4. Click **Download CSV Report** to export filtered data